Spacefun

 Make it your own

-TuxWiz comes with a well-selected and hand-crafted design.
+Tuxwiz comes with a well-selected and hand-crafted design.

 If you are happy with it, fine.
 But then you are missing all the fun because you can completely customize the look of your system.